paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (D) The Assistant Secretary of State for Intelligence and Research.

-  (E) The Director of the Office of Intelligence of the Department of Energy.
+  (E) The Director of the Office of Intelligence and Counterintelligence of the Department of Energy.

-  (F) The Director of the Office of Counterintelligence of the Department of Energy.

-  (G) The Assistant Secretary for Intelligence and Analysis of the Department of the Treasury.
+  (F) The Assistant Secretary for Intelligence and Analysis of the Department of the Treasury.

-  (H) The Executive Assistant Director for Intelligence of the Federal Bureau of Investigation or any successor to that position.
+  (G) The Executive Assistant Director for Intelligence of the Federal Bureau of Investigation or any successor to that position.

-  (I) The Under Secretary of Homeland Security for Intelligence and Analysis.
+  (H) The Under Secretary of Homeland Security for Intelligence and Analysis.

 **(c) Consultation with DNI in certain positions**